JHUDMC/Manual/Systems.md

 - Use Outlook's ["My Templates"](https://answers.microsoft.com/en-us/outlook_com/forum/all/outlook-web-access-my-templates/b0d7f655-31a1-4c7f-bb22-10373498aca9) feature to quickly access language for common emails (like late item reminders).

-#### Using the calendar:
+#### Using the Outlook calendar:
-The shared calendar will help us track all kinds of appointments in the DMC, especially those that reserve lab space or require student staff attention or attendance.
+The shared calendar helps us track all kinds of appointments in the DMC, especially those that reserve lab space or require student staff attention or attendance.
 This is especially important for special events or those in which the entire lab is reserved (like for a workshop session).

 ## J-Card Reader
 If the J-Card reader enters "continuous check-in mode," do the following: